 Don’t Mix: Salicylic Acid And Conventional Retinol

 In theory, using salicylic acid and conventional retinol at the same time makes sense; salicylic acid clears breakout-prone skin while retinol softens fine lines.
 However, this is not a combination we'd recommend trying.
 It shouldn't surprise you to read that using salicylic acid and conventional retinol together does increase the chance of drying out the skin and can lead to irritation.
-What may be surprising though is that this combination can result in the skin overproducing oil to compensate for this new dryness leading to even more breakouts.
-A true nightmare!
+What may be surprising is that this combination can result in the skin overproducing oil to compensate for this new dryness leading to even more breakouts.
 This catch-22 is solved by separating the two products.
 Use your salicylic acid products to treat breakout-prone skin during the day (it’s perfectly safe) and keep all retinol usage to nighttime.